-Today’s Guest: Romance novelist Kristin Harmel, author of The Art of French Kissing.
+Today’s Guest: Kristin Harmel, romance novelist, The Art of French Kissing.

 Kristin Harmel’s new novel, her fourth, in fact, is titled The Art of French Kissing.
 It’s a sweet, surprisingly gentle story of a young boy-band publicist, who’s a woman from Orlando, whose life there collapses, and she goes to Paris to escape and maybe find herself again.